Nebraska lawmakers see pipeline bill vote Tuesday

-LINCOLN, Neb.
-Nov 18 The bill that would reroute the Keystone XL pipeline away from the ecologically sensitive Sandhills region in Nebraska was advanced on Friday for a final vote early next week.
+LINCOLN, Nebraska The bill that would reroute the Keystone XL pipeline away from the ecologically sensitive Sandhills region in Nebraska was advanced on Friday for a final vote early next week.

 The bill also gives Republican Governor Dave Heineman the final say on the new route.